 Cut approximately 1/2 inch off of the bottom of the Christmas tree trunk with a saw immediately before you attempt to place it in the stand.
 This fresh cut will help the tree absorb water and stay fresh longer.

 Remove the screws from the tree stand or loosen them as much as you can.
-Most tree stands have four screws which are tightened to hold the tree in place.
+Most tree stands have four screws that are tightened to hold the tree in place.

 Place the tree into the stand so that the bottom of the trunk is resting on the bottom of the tree stand.
 If any tree branches prevent the trunk from reaching the bottom of the stand, remove the tree from the stand and saw off the offending branches until the tree fits.

 Center the tree in the stand and begin replacing and tightening the screws.
 Tighten each screw until it just touches the tree trunk and then move onto the next screw until all four screws are lightly touching the trunk.
 Have an assistant hold the tree in place during this step to prevent the tree from falling over.

 Check to make sure that the tree is standing up straight and is still located in the center of the tree stand.
 Tighten the screws as necessary until the tree is firmly held in place and does not wobble.

 Do not attempt to whittle down the trunk of the tree or shave away the outer layers of the trunk to force it into a too-small tree stand.
 The outer layers of the trunk are more efficient at absorbing water than the inner layers, so removing them could cause your tree to dry out faster, making it a fire hazard.